Dcode99/rPublisher/README.md

   Imported CSV files

 Dillon:
-  Created github repositories to share files, worked on implementing APIs.py to handle web requests, started on a DBtools.py to use for handling rabbitMQ, implemented webserver.py to start the server
+  Created github repositories to share files;
+  implemented APIs.py to handle web requests including getteam, testcount, reset, gethospital;
+  started on a DBtools.py to use for handling rabbitMQ;
+  implemented webserver.py to start the server